Introduction

 Knowing your local gravity is important.
 It can influence your measurement results, especially if they are directly or indirectly related to Force.

 In the past, finding your local gravity could be challenging and expensive.
-Today, the internet makes this task quick and painless.
+Today, there are tools online that make this task quick and easy.

 In this guide, you should have learned how to easily calculate your local gravity online in less than 5 minutes.
 Plus, I have given you plenty of information to help you correct your measurement results and reduce your uncertainty.

-I hope this guide will become a helpful and handy reference guide.
+I hope you have found this guide helpful.
 If you feel that I have left something out, please email me to recommend additional information.

 3 Comments